 2. IDENTIFY YOUR AUDIENCE

 Is this a team building video for internal employees?
-Is it an introduction to your product or service intended for potential customers?
-Is it a financial update for your Board of Directors?
+An introduction to your product or service intended for potential customers?
+A financial update for your Board of Directors?
 These different audiences warrant different approaches both in messaging and production values.

 3. HONE YOUR MESSAGE

 Define what it is you want your audience to know, feel, or do after watching your video.
 Focus on that message, and don’t try to fit too many ideas into one video.
 If you can’t sum up your core message in three or fewer key points, you should whittle away at your core idea until you can.

 4. PLAN YOUR SCRIPT